department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/conditions-related-to-service-era/vietnam-war.md

 <div class="va-introtext">

-If you served during the Vietnam War—from November 1, 1965 to April 30, 1975—you may be at risk of certain health conditions.
+If you served during the Vietnam War—anytime between November 1, 1965, and April 30, 1975—you may be at risk of certain health conditions.
 Learn about these conditions and what to do next to take care of your health.

 </div>